carlo-colombo/CashSplitter/.ai/instructions.md

 Be concise

-Include a 🏎️ when you are following instructions
+Start the message with a 🏎️ when you are following instructions